Time-Dilation Methods for Extreme Multiscale Timestepping Problems: Introduction

 However, it is often the case that small scales can be treated as in ``quasi-equilibrium'' or \textit{statistical} steady-state, over some large number of local dynamical times.
 This suggests that one might only need to evolve the system on small scales ``fast enough'' to reach equilibrium, then one can effectively use that for some amount of time as a solution on larger scales, until resampling the small scales.
 This is the basic idea behind various related ``equation-free'' \citep{kevrekidis:2002.equation.free.multiscale.methods.microscale.simulators.in.largescale,kevrekidis:2009.equation.free.approaches.to.highly.multiscale.simulation.problems.review} and ``heterogeneous multiscale methods'' \citep{engquist:2005.heterogeneous.multiscale.methods.hmm.multiscale.problem.approaches,weinan:2007.hmm.methods.review} such as projective integration \citep{gear:2003.projective.integration.methods,tretiak:2022.multiscale.methods.twotimescale.average.and.project} for time integration that have been developed in engineering, physical chemistry, terrestrial and climate sciences \citep[see e.g.][]{weinan:2011.principles.multiscale.problems.simulations.hmm.projective.amr.more}.
+Conceptually similar ideas have also been applied to thermonuclear detonation waves in supernova simulations, where ``burning limiter'' methods effectively broaden the detonation front (whose physical width $\sim 1\,$cm is far below the grid scale $\sim 10^{5}\,$cm) while preserving its internal steady-state structure, achieving effective speedups of order $\sim (10^{5}/10^{-1})^{4} \sim 10^{24}$ \citep{kushnir:2020.burning.limiter.detonation.supernova,kushnir:2020.subchandrasekhar.detonations.convergence}.
 It is also the central idea behind ``slowdown'' methods used to treat hard binaries in collisional N-body simulations \citep{mikkola.aarseth:1996.slowdown.for.close.binaries.dynamics,roman:2012.regularization.similar.coordinates,wang:2020.slowdown.integrators.for.fewbody.problems,hamers:2020.secular.dynamics.slowdown.methods.nested.binaries,szucs:2023.regularization.methods.orbital.dynamics,rantala:2022.bifrost.bh.integration.in.galaxies}.
 Alternatively, recently \citet{cho:2024.multizone.grmhd.sims.bondi.flow.lowaccrate} and \citet{guo:2025.grmhd.cyclic.zoom.modeling} developed iterative or cyclic zoom-in methods attempting to leverage this: using fixed-mesh methods with a pre-defined refinement scheme around a single central point (a black hole), they effectively ``zoom in,'' activating or refining (with adaptive mesh refinement; AMR) the central regions, evolve them for a pre-specified amount of time, then de-refine or zoom out but effectively freeze certain parts of the fluxes from the small-scale simulation (e.g.\ outward mass/momentum/energy flux, representing a jet or wind), while advancing a larger annulus in time.
-This effectively re-samples the a pre-specified high-resolution region (or concentric set of regions) at fixed intervals, then forces an inner boundary condition or subgrid model for the larger volumes matched to the discrete results of the high-resolution subdomain at its last active timestep.
+This effectively re-samples a pre-specified high-resolution region (or concentric set of regions) at fixed intervals, then forces an inner boundary condition or subgrid model for the larger volumes matched to the discrete results of the high-resolution subdomain at its last active timestep.